Isidora Goreshter

 Isidora Goreshter (born October 24, 1981) is an American actress.
-She is best known for portraying Svetlana on the U.S. TV series Shameless from seasons 3 to 8.
+She is best known for portraying Svetlana on the American TV series Shameless from seasons 3 to 8.

 Early life

 Goreshter was born and raised in Long Beach, California, where she began performing on stage at age three.
 She studied classical ballet.

 Goreshter competed in gymnastics as a child.
 She earned first place in beam, second place in vault and floor, and third place all-around in her age group at the California State Cup Championship in 1992.
 Also in 1992, she came in second place overall in her age group at the Central Pacific Championships.
+She graduated from Long Beach State with degrees in Art History and Theatre.

 Personal life

 Goreshter was the first member of her family born in the United States.
 Goreshter's family is from the former Soviet Union.
 Two of Goreshter's grandparents are from Orhei, Moldova.